5 Pro Tips for Using LexWorkplace in Your Firm

 5 Pro Tips for Getting the Most From LexWorkplace

-Since LexWorkplace launched in Early Access back in 2020, hundreds of legal professionals have adopted the new cloud-based Document Management System.
-LexWorkplace is flexible by design; in working closely with users of LexWorkpalce, we’ve seen some incredibly creative uses of LexWorkplace within law firms.
+Since we first launched LexWorkplace, hundreds of legal professionals have adopted the new cloud-based Document Management System.
+LexWorkplace is flexible by design; in working closely with users of LexWorkplace, we’ve seen some incredibly creative uses of LexWorkplace within law firms.

 Here are a 5 tips and features you may not have known about, that are likely to supercharge your firm’s organization.